SFULibrary/islandora_rest_ingester/README.md

 ## Ingesting custom content models

-You can extend this tool to ingest objects that have content models not already represented by doing the following:
+You can extend this tool to ingest objects that have content models not already represented, or override the default functionality, by doing the following:

-1. creating a content-model -> Ingester class mapping
+1. mapping a content-model to an Ingester class
 1. writing a PHP class that extends `islandora_rest_client\ingesters\Ingester`

-### The content-model -> Ingester class mapping
+### The content-model - Ingester class mapping

 You can define custom mappings between content models and Ingester classes in a file named `cmodel_classmap.txt` in the same directory as `ingest.php`.
 This file should contain one mapping per line, and each line should have two columns separated by a tab.
 In the left column is the content model PID and in the right column is the class name: